rgertenbach/trumpsbrackets/README.md

 The name is required.
 Cards can have any numbers of arbitrarily named attributes.
 If the name of the attribute has a trailihng `-` then the lower the attribute the better.
+If the name of the attribute has a trailing `!` then the attribute is ignored.
 Otherwise larger is better.

 Cards the go through thousands of "tournaments"